List of Stargirl characters: Charles McNider / Doctor Mid-Nite

 Charles McNider / Doctor Mid-Nite (portrayed by Henry Thomas in season one, Alex Collins in season two-three) is a member of the original JSA who was a detective and a brilliant and forward-thinking medical pioneer with special goggles equipped with an A.I., later named "Chuck" by Beth, patterned on his personality to aid him in fighting crime.

-During the threat of Eclipso, Charles lost his daughter Rebecca to him.
-He and his wife Myra attended her funeral where some of the JSA members in their civilian attires also attended.

-During the fight between the JSA and the ISA, Doctor Mid-Nite was grabbed by one of Shade's attacks.

 In season two, Shade denied that he killed McNider.
 It turns out that he was secretly rescued by Shade during the ISA's attack and lost him in the Shadowlands.
 McNider eventually makes contact with Chapel and later encounters Courtney Whitmore and Cindy Burman after Eclipso sent them to the Shadowlands.
 Once Shade uses his abilities to free the trio, McNider and Chapel work to find Eclipso.
 After Whitmore's JSA defeat Eclipso, McNider gives Chapel his blessing to continue operating as Doctor Mid-Nite before she informs him that his wife has settled in Melody Hills, where she now has a son.

 In season three, McNider returns to Blue Valley to help examine Sylvester Pemberton's wounds.
 He postulates that the Cosmic Staff has granted him a healing factor and even mentions that he and his family are doing well.
 McNider and Chapel analyze the skin sample found at the scene of Gambler's murder and find that it matches Dragon King's skin.
 McNider would later send Bridget and James the information needed for Beth to access her suit's combat abilities and the defibrilator in her gloves after Sofus had a heart attack.
 Following the defeat of Icicle and Ultra-Humanite, Charles scanned Sylvester's body and notes that Ultra-Humanite's brain is comatose.
 He suggests keeping Ultra-Humanite on life support until Sylvester's brain was found.